jonyoung123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates tthe last line in a file script that deletes every javascript files script to make directory count
+script that duplicates tthe last line in a file script that deletes every javascript files script to make directory count script that creates the 10 newest files in the current directory